EddieDover/cohors/README.md

 - File system navigation and playback (MP3, WAV, OGG, FLAC)
 - Audio visualization (Spectrum Analyzer)
 - Internet Radio support (Configurable via radio.json)
+- Supports MPRIS (media playback controls on a system-wide level)

+## Disclaimer

+I'm happy to hear your feedback and feature requests!
+I'm also very open to PRs that add or enhance functionality.
+But, please, know that I created this application for myself and my friends, our feedback and needs come before any others.

 ## Key Bindings